Safety Harness to use with a Service Dog, Autism Dog

 - an O-ring at the front of the harness is attached by 4 straps.
 The 4 straps are anchored at each of the 4 corners where the shoulder straps meet the chest straps.

-- the front lead is sewn to the front O-ring with 2 rows of reinforced stitching.
-This lead extends to the dog.
+- the front lead attaches to the front O-ring in a slip-knot style so you can remove it and use the harness without the dog.
+The front lead extends to the dog.
 A snap hook at the end secures the child to the dog's harness.

 - re-inforced zig-zag stitching on all seams to ensure strength and durability

-- available in black, denim blue, red, army green, purple and pink
+- available in black, navy blue, and pacific blue

 How to adjust the Safety Harness

-Pictures on my Child-to-Adult Harness page show the chest straps being lengthened on a pink harness with locking carabiners.
+Pictures on our Special Needs Safety Harness page show the chest straps being lengthened on a pink harness with locking carabiners.

 Adjusting the fit of your new harness is a simple matter of moving the sliders back and forth to shorten or length the straps.